Empty beaches and fishing boats

-A single main road (Sukhumvit) shoots for some 90 kilometres all the way from Trat town to the Cambodia border at Had Lek, and while there’s no single awe-inspiring site along the way, it makes for a fun day trip.
-At one point, where the lush hills and sea press in from either direction, a sign thoughtfully informs travellers that they’re passing through “the narrowest part of Thailand”.
+Sukhumvit Road shoots for nearly 100 kilometres from Trat town to the Cambodia border at Had Lek.
+At one point, where the jungle-clad hills and sea press in from either direction, a sign informs travellers that they’re passing through “the narrowest part of Thailand”.
 How’s that for travel bragging rights?

-All of the beaches are clearly marked along the main road in English, and it’s impossible to go more than a few kilometres from north to south at any given time, so you can’t get lost.
+The beaches are marked along the main road by English signs and it’s impossible to go more than a few kilometres from north to south at any given time, so you can’t get lost.
 The first beaches you’ll pass are Haad Sai Ngam and Haad Sai Kaew, which is a lot quieter than the Haad Sai Kaew on Ko Samet but almost as beautiful.
-This general area hosts a Centara luxury resort whose presence alone heralds the quality of these unsung beaches.
+This area hosts a Centara luxury resort whose presence heralds the quality of these overlooked beaches.

-While Trat’s coastal beaches really are spectacular, much of the area possesses a desolate atmosphere thanks to the isolated geography and prominent military presence (lots of smugglers we’re told).
+While some of the beaches are great, much of the area possesses a desolate atmosphere thanks to the isolated geography and heavy military presence.
 Some of the inland villages appeared deserted save a few scraggly dogs.
-After passing a massive landfill, we happened on an attractive little fishing village with photogenic old houses, sun-drying fish laid out on bamboo and old women selling veggies from their roadside gardens.
+But after passing a landfill we happened on a scenic fishing village with stilted houses, sun-drying fish laid out on bamboo platforms and old women selling veggies from their roadside gardens.

-Further south lies the small and unremarkable fishing town of Khlong Yai, with the similar Had Lek village nestling the border further southeast.
-There’s not much to see in these towns apart from large fishing piers, but a small market found in front of the checkpoint is worth a peak if you’re in the market for some “fresh-from-Cambodia” trinkets.
-Not far from the border on the way back towards Trat, a few sandy side roads ramble down to still more empty beaches.
+Further south is the small town of Khlong Yai, with the similar Had Lek village nudging up to Cambodia.
+There’s not much to see in these towns apart from large fishing piers, but a market in front of the border checkpoint is worth a quick stop for a baguette and a browse of the trinkets.